WeblateOrg/weblate/docs/admin/install/docker.rst

    Following services are defined:

+   ``celery-beat``
+      Celery task scheduler, only one instance should be running.
+      This container is also responsible for the database structure migrations and all others should be started prior others.
    ``celery-backup``
       Celery worker for backups, only one instance should be running.
-   ``celery-beat``
-      Celery task scheduler, only one instance should be running.
    ``celery-celery``
       Generic Celery worker.
    ``celery-memory``